maybeizen/random-string/readme.md

 ## Features

-- Easy to use
+- Easy to use and well-typed
-- Customizable length and character sets
+- Fully customizable character sets
-- Optionally include symbols, numbers, etc. for secure tokens
+- Great for passwords, tokens, or general-purpose random strings
+- Supports custom charsets

 ---